AlexanderKyron/EpicDiscord/README.md

 # EpicDiscord
 This project is not finished.
 It does not do anything right now.
 It is a skeleton.
+It does not even build as of right now.
 ## Goals
 - Lightweight, cross-platform Discord client
 - More efficient UI that sacrifices nice padding and flashy design for space and use efficiency